Universal Studios Beijing: History

 On October 13, 2014, Universal Parks & Resorts CEO Thomas L. Williams announced they signed a deal to build Universal Studios Beijing and is scheduled to open in 2019 instead.
 The overall investment in the theme park will be more than 20 billion RMB (US$3.3 billion).
 It will be jointly owned by Beijing Shouhuan Cultural Tourism Investment Co., Ltd. (BSH Investment), a consortium of four state-owned companies, and Universal Parks & Resorts.
-Estimated at about 1,000 acres of Beijing property, it will include an assortment of attractions in the 300-acre theme park from other Universal theme parks as well as new attractions that reflects China's cultural heritage.
+Estimated at 1,000 acres of Beijing property, it will include an assortment of attractions in the 300-acre theme park from other Universal theme parks as well as new attractions that reflects China's cultural heritage.
 Outside the theme park, there will be a Universal CityWalk retail/dining zone as well as a themed Universal resort hotel.
 No attractions were officially revealed when the project was first announced, although many speculated that they would include popular attractions from Universal-owned franchises, as well as third party properties such as Harry Potter and Transformers.

 On October 28, 2016, the park broke ground, while also announcing that the opening had been delayed from 2019 until 2020.
 The construction will create approximately 40,000 new jobs.
 According to Duan Qiang, Chairman of Beijing Tourism Group, one of the shareholders of Beijing Shouhuan, the first phase of the park will provide between 8,000 and 10,000 jobs.
 Around 1/3 of the attractions at the $3.3 billion park will be themed on Chinese culture and the first phase will occupy an area of 1.59 km2 in Tongzhou, including two hotels offering 1,200 to 1,400 rooms.
 One hotel will reportedly be Universal-branded while the other will carry the NUO brand.
 More Chinese elements, such as fireworks and parades, are planned for phase two and three in the future.